mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 **Subject:** Quick favor — 2‑line testimonial?

 Hi [Name]!
 After your first week, could you share 2–3 sentences on results?
-Helpful prompts: *what problem we solved, time saved, one concrete outcome, favorite feature, who you’d recommend this to.* If you’re busy, bullet points are perfect.
+Helpful prompts: *what problem we solved, time saved, one concrete outcome, favorite feature, who you'd recommend this to.* If you're busy, bullet points are perfect.
 Thank you!

 ---